 Required for creative writing applicants only.
 For specifications, see the course page of each individual creative writing class.

 Community Standards Consent Form.
 Community standards are strictly enforced.
 Failure to abide by the Community Standards Consent Form will result in dismissal from the program.

 Office of Admissions

 Submitting Official Transcripts

-Official transcripts being submitted via email should be sent to firstname.lastname@example.org.
+Official transcripts being submitted via email should be sent by a school official to firstname.lastname@example.org.